Generalized forms of types N = 1, 2 and higher gauge theory: Generalized forms and gauge theory

+since the component $\overset{p+j}{a}_{i_1\cdots i_j}$ is an ordinary $(p+j)$-form on an $n$-dimensional manifold.
+Relative to a fixed choice of basis $\{\xi^i\}$, a generalized form is therefore specified by an ordered $(N+1)$-tuple of ordinary forms,

-A key feature is the recursive structure of this representation.
-Any generalized $p$-form of type $N$ can be expressed equivalently as a pair of generalized forms of type $N-1$,
+A key feature of this description is its recursive structure: any generalized $p$-form of type $N$ can be written equivalently as a pair of generalized forms of type $(N-1)$,

-Iterating this relation reconstructs the full expansion \eqref{define-gfN} from the case $N=1$.
-This recursive organization, which unifies a sequence of forms with adjacent degrees into a single object, provides a natural mathematical framework for higher gauge theory, where the fundamental fields are intrinsically multiform objects.
+Iterating this relation reconstructs the full expansion~\eqref{define-gfN} from the case $N=1$.
+By packaging a chain of ordinary forms of adjacent degrees into a single object, this recursive organization provides a natural language for higher gauge theory, in which the fundamental fields are intrinsically multi-form.